joachimlechner/sit/README.md

 ## The idea
 Subversion (svn) misses some neat features that git supports, which were tried to port over with this project.
-The basic idea is to have a wrapper script arround svn for easy usage.
+The basic idea is to have a wrapper script arround svn for easy usage of svn.

+### Features
 Here some of the implemented features
 * all commands operate in all sub folders with the branch root not the actual sub folder
 * address branches by <branch_name> only (no requirement for ^/...)
 * graphical directory diff (git difftool -d)
 * stashing (git stash) per user

+### Limitations
 To support this some limitations are taken into account:
 * default svn directory structure
   ^/trunk